 - Virtual wine tastings

-Over the next 4 years, Tinhorn Creek will be improving their irrigation system.
-Switching from their current overhead-spray to a drip-irrigation system allows them to combine water and fertilizer together in the same stream.
+Tinhorn Creek invested in improvements to its irrigation system.
+Switching from overhead-spray to a drip-irrigation system allows them to combine water and fertilizer together in the same stream.
 This gives them the ability to increase yield and significantly decrease water usage by targeting irrigation and fertilizer to those vines that most need it.